sym900728/react-scaffolding/documents/DESCRIPTION.md

 ### node

-It used the node environment to develop react project.
+Using node environment to develop react project.

 ### npm vs yarn

+Watching the [npm](https://docs.npmjs.com/) and the [yarn](https://yarnpkg.com/) for more information.

 ### babel